I’m an engineer through and through and proudly express myself as a Fellow of the Royal Academy of Engineering.

 I was awarded Officer of the Order of the British Empire in the 2011 New Year’s honours list for services to business and horology.

-My interest in engineers stretched to the design and building of innovative clocks, including the Corpus Christi Chronophage, which was donated to and on permanent display at Corpus Christi College, Cambridge.
+My interest in innovation resulted in the design and building of innovative clocks, including the Corpus Christi Chronophage, which was donated to and on permanent display at Corpus Christi College, Cambridge.
 I’ve also designed an intelligent pendulum.

-Over the years I’ve made numerous contributions to educational establishments, including the support of the Centre for Manufacturing at UMIST, which opened in 2001.
+Over the years I’ve made many contributions to educational establishments, including the support of the Centre for Manufacturing at UMIST, which opened in 2001.

 I’ve been an active benefactor to my former Cambridge College, contributing £2.5 million in 2008 towards the construction of a new Taylor Library for students.
 I’ve also funded many scholarships and bursaries that are aimed to help shape the engineers of tomorrow.